Let's start today off by talking briefly about bolting cilantro.

-Apparently Wilson was so intent on the pursuit of botany, that he was tempted to sell his cow in order to by a book written by the Scottish botanist and taxonomist Robert Morison.
+Apparently Wilson was so intent on the pursuit of botany that he was tempted to sell his cow to by the book written by the Scottish botanist and taxonomist Robert Morison.
 The transaction would have caused Wilson's financial ruin had a neighbor lady not purchased the book for him.

 Robinson helped change the English landscape from formal to much more relaxed and attainable for the masses.

 Robinson's work and books brought him financial security.
 By the age of 45, he had enough money to purchase the Elizabethan Manor of Gravetye in Sussex, along with almost two hundred acres of pasture and woodland.

 In 1896, Gertrude Jekyll offered this summary of Robinson's impact on gardening: